dmcginley/blog_django_bootstrap5_project4/README.md

 ## Accessibility

-* Clean minimal design with the use of white space and small use of strong colors for text and links
+* Clean minimal design with the use of white space and small use of strong colors for text and links.
 * Contrasting colors e.g. a lighter blue on the dark background of the code box in a post, I edited the < pre > text color so it would show up better on the dark terminal style background.
-* alternative text on images, buttons, and < a > tags, where appropriate
+* alternative text on images, buttons, and < a > tags, where appropriate.
-* All elements on the page are tab friendly, mostly through the use of Bootstrap
+* All elements on the page are tab friendly, mostly through the use of Bootstrap.

 ## Testing